Gwen Jordan, J.D., M.A., Ph.D.

 Office: PAC 334

 Jordan’s scholarship focuses on the history of women lawyers and their local, national and international social justice activism; issues of gender race and the law, and critical race theory.
-Her current work is on the history of black women lawyers in Illinois.
-She is currently analyzing issues of race identity, black women lawyer’s civil rights activism throughout the twentieth century, and the strategies women lawyers of color developed to overcome the intersection of race and gender discrimination in the legal system.
+Her current work is on the transnational coalitions of women lawyers of color in shaping the new world order during the mid twentieth century.
+She is additionally analyzing issues of race identity, African-American women lawyers’ civil rights activism throughout the twentieth century, and the strategies women lawyers of color developed to overcome the intersection of race and gender discrimination in the legal system.

-Courses Taught: History of American Law, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Conviction of the Innocent, and Introduction to Graduate Legal Studies.
+Courses Taught: History of American Law, Conviction of the Innocent, Policy Reform and Wrongful Convictions, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Introduction to Graduate Legal Studies, Graduate Seminar in Legal Studies.

 Recent and Upcoming Presentations: